JVergnet/read_write/README.md

  -- post-run analysis, which involves also the electronic properties (subpackage electronic _analysis)

- -- utils & filtering subpackages help for all these functions
+ -- rw_utils & filtering subpackages help for all these functions